GMC is ready to conquer winter with the Sierra All Mountain concept

 Car Tech

-Winter is coming, and GMC is more prepared than ever as it introduced the Sierra All Mountain concept on Tuesday just before we all kick back for a Thanksgiving feast.
+Winter is coming, and GMC is more prepared than ever as it has introduced two takes on what it calls the Sierra All Mountain concept.

-Based upon the 2018 GMC Sierra 2500HD Denali crew cab with four-wheel drive, the All Mountain concept adds tank-like tracks from Mattracks to blast through the snow and other inhospitable terrain.
+One version is based upon the 2018 GMC Sierra 2500HD Denali crew cab with four-wheel drive, and the other takes its roots from the Sierra 2500HD All Terrain X. Both versions of the All Mountain concept add tank-like tracks from Mattracks to blast through the snow and other inhospitable terrain.

-The All Mountain concept also features bodyside graphics; wheel well and underbody LED lights; snowboard racks and other accessories by Thule; an amplifier and dual pod speaker setup from Thule; a RIGID E-Series 30-inch light bar; and a soft roll-up tonneau cover from Advantage.
+The All Mountain concepts also feature bodyside graphics; wheel well and underbody LED lights; snowboard racks and other accessories by Thule; an amplifier and dual pod speaker setup from Thule; a RIGID E-Series 30-inch light bar; and a soft roll-up tonneau cover from Advantage.

 2018 GMC Sierra 2500HD All Mountain ConceptEnlarge Photo

-Powering the concept is a 6.6-liter turbodiesel V-8 engine producing 445 horsepower and a monstrous 910 pound-feet of torque.
+Powering both concepts is GMC's 6.6-liter turbodiesel V-8 engine producing 445 horsepower and a monstrous 910 pound-feet of torque.
 All the power is sent to the tracks via an Allison 1000 6-speed automatic transmission.

-While a similar GMC Sierra All Mountain concept based on the Sierra 2500HD All Terrain X will be on display next week at the 2017 Los Angeles auto show, this 2500HD Denali-based truck will spend the winter season on display in Vail at Vail Resorts, Inc. No, it won't be used to groom the slopes.
+The All Terrain X version is on display this week at the 2017 Los Angeles auto show, while the 2500HD Denali-based truck will spend the winter season on display in Vail at Vail Resorts, Inc. No, it won't be used to groom the slopes.

 Email This Page